 Finally, a perfect pair for VitaClay’s TZATZIKI!
 Try Greece’s favorite dish, a bundle of meat and rice wrapped in grape leaves that’s filling and satisfyingly delicious.
 Traditionally served as a side dish, Dolmathakia me Kima comes from the Turkish word dolma, which means "stuffed" and aki meaning "little one" making dolmathakia a “little-stuffed” wrap.
 You can also use larger leaves, increasing the amount of filling to serve it as a main dish paired with AVGOLEMONO, a sauce made of eggs and lemon juice.
-Enjoy this dolmathakia me kima recipe which you can make in our VitaClay.
+Enjoy this easy crockpot recipe for dolmathakia me kima which you can make in our VitaClay slow cooker.

 Ingredients • Grape Leaves: • 8 cups water • 1/2 lemon (juice only) • 1 teaspoon sea salt • 1 (16-ounce) grape leaves in brine (about 70 leaves)

 Filling: • 1 cup short-grain rice (uncooked) • 2 medium-large onions (finely chopped) • 5 tablespoons olive oil (divided) • 2 pounds lean ground beef (or lamb, or a mixture of both) • 1 bunch fresh dill (chopped) • 1 tablespoon mint leaves (chopped) • 2 1/2 lemons (juiced, divided) • 1/4 teaspoon pepper • 2 cups of water